mnats725/mnatsakan-chat-ui/README.md

-for start `yarn start / yarn open-start`
+To start this project enter:  `yarn start / yarn open-start`